Pediatrics Advanced (Year 2) Pharmacy Residency Program

 Program Overview

-The residency is offered through the Lower Mainland Pharmacy Services and will be based primarily at BC Children’s and BC Women’s Hospitals in Vancouver, BC.
+The Year 2 program in Pediatrics is offered through Lower Mainland Pharmacy Services and is based at BC Children’s and BC Women’s Hospitals in Vancouver, BC.

 BC Children’s Hospital & BC Women’s Hospital